 The Burghclere Neighbourhood Plan (BNP) was published for consultation by Basingstoke and Deane Borough Council (BDBC) on 6 December 2019 for a period of seven weeks.
 Consultation closed on 24 January 2020.
 The consultation documents consisted of:

-An evidence base document regarding the site assessment process has also been produced and can be viewed below.
+An evidence base document regarding the site assessment process was produced and can be viewed below.

-All the representations made and the submission plan have been issued to the appointed independent Neighbourhood Plan Examiner.
+All the representations made and the submission plan were issued to the appointed independent Neighbourhood Plan Examiner.

-In addition, the plan has been subject to a compliance check to ensure it accords with the relevant legislation.
+In addition, the plan was subject to a compliance check to ensure it accords with the relevant legislation.
 The borough council’s decision and completed checklist can be viewed below:

 Strategic Environmental Assessment and Habitats Regulations Assessment